homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/README.md

 ### Semi automatic

-This feature seems to work with all models which offer room cleaning.
+This feature seems to work with all models which offer room cleaning, but may not work on newer firmware versions (3.5.8_0358 or newer).
 To use it:

 1. Set the `autoroom` property in the config to an array of room names (`["my room 1", "my room 2", "my room 3"]`.
 2. In the Xiaomi Mi app, setup a timer at midnight (00:00 or 12:00am).